jason-feng/jason-feng.github.io/_posts/2014-05-18-tiny-search-engine.markdown

 alt: image-alt
 project-date: May 2014
 client: CS50 Software Design and Implementation
-category: Web Development
+category: Coursework
 description: A search engine built in C to search through archived pages of Dartmouth’s CS website.
 The program is split into a web crawler, an indexer, and a query engine.
+This search engine is designed to crawl an archived version of Dartmouth's CS webiste.
+After crawling the website, each page will be indexed and the user will have the ability to do seaarches for words via a command line interface.
 ---